pdzaffina/blog/_posts/2024-05-15-Book-Review-Lencioni-Working-Genius.md

 published: true
 ---

-## My Thoughts on "The 6 Types of Working Genius"

 My company recently had us read the book "The 6 Types of Working Genius" by Patrick Lencioni as part of a professional development initiative.
 The concepts really resonated with me.
 One of the things I like best about my company is that it encourages us to continually read, learn and grow.

 At the heart of the book is the concept of the six "Working Geniuses" – the natural abilities that we all possess to varying degrees.
 These are: